ArtifactDB/chihaya.js/README.md

 ## Supported operations

-Support for the **chihaya** specification is not yet complete, so only a subset of delayed operations are actually supported:
+Support for the **chihaya** specification is not yet complete, so only a subset of delayed operations are recognized:

 - Unary arithmetic (i.e., where only one of the operands is a delayed matrix)
 - Some of the unary math - `log`, `exp`, `log1p`, `sqrt`, `abs` and `round`.
 - Combining by row, column
 - Subsetting by row, column
 - Transposition
+- Dimnames assignment (which is silently ignored)

 Similarly, only a subset of arrays are supported: